Machine-Readability Is the Floor, Not the Ceiling

 Where the infrastructure argument stops

 The clearest version of the machine-readability argument appears in content like Surfaced's recent post, "The End of Search as We Know It: Why Machine-Readability Is the New Competitive Edge."
-The framing is honest and largely correct at Layer 1: most businesses haven't built the structured signals layer that tells AI systems who they are and what they do.
+The framing is honest and largely correct at Layer 1: most businesses haven't built the structured signals layer that defines each business's identity and what it does.
 That gap is real.
 The article is worth reading.

 Where it stops is exactly where Layer 2 begins.
 Surfaced's argument is that building the infrastructure is what gets you cited.
 The infrastructure gets you eligible.
 Two different outcomes.